 Wendy was continuing to talk.
 She was concentrating on whether I was qualified to be elected to perform the work which was the subject of the vote.
 Finally, she made a reference to my use of drugs.
 Clearly she indicated using drugs was wrong, and just as clearly, she indicated she was aware I had used drugs.
 However, I could detect she was uncertain whether I still used drugs.
 Apparently she had gleaned from my dreams that my use of drugs had abated over the years, although she wasn't quite sure whether I had completely stopped using drugs.

 I clearly saw the great divide between us.
 Although she seemed like someone with whom I wouldn't mind being friends, she belonged to the camp who thought hallucinogenic drugs were evil.
 I didn't belong to that army.
 To the contrary, I believed controlled use of hallucinogens was extremely beneficial.
 As to my own use, I rarely used them: I calculated I had used hallucinogens twice in the last 10 years.
 To me, people who had never used hallucinogens, and who nevertheless condemned the drugs, were simply frightened by something they didn't understand, and their ignorance made them dangerous.

 However, from Wendy's tone, I could tell that from her reading my dreams, she had become more accepting of me, even though she was leery of the drugs.
 And I felt closer to her.
-She stood up, and Monica (also probably in her mid 20s) stood up next to her.
+She stood up, and Monica (another girl with whom I first came in contact in 1967 when we were in the tenth grade together, and who was also probably now in her mid 20s) stood up next to Wendy.
 The two of them seemed to fit together.
 I was happy to see both again, and I began to think how nice it would be if we could see more of each other.
 We talked, and they seemed to agree we ought to meet at regular intervals.
 The plan seemed like a good one to me.

 Dream Epics Home Page